achyudh/tardis/README.md

-# Seq2Seq-Neural-Translation
+# Tardis
+### Seq2Seq Neural Machine Translation over PySpark

 An ensemble of the neural machine translation model from from Sequence to Sequence Learning with Neural Networks by Sutskever et al. [1] trained over PySpark using Elephas.
-We assess the effectiveness of our model on WMT-14.
+We assess the effectiveness of our model on the EN-FR and EN-DE datasets from WMT-14.

 ## References